June 25

 Should I Buy a Skillet or a Sauté Pan (Or Both)?--Lodge cast iron pan

-Cast iron is actually a very good choice for a skillet.
-A lot of people prefer cast iron to clad stainless for their all-purpose pan; the fact that it can stand in for nonstick, too, sweetens the deal even more.
+Cast iron is a very good choice for a skillet.
+A lot of people prefer cast iron to clad stainless for their all-purpose pan; the fact that it has a semi-nonstick cooking surface makes it an excellent choice for people trying to avoid nonstick cookware chemicals.

-Cast iron is durable, inexpensive, and the top choice for searing and deep frying--tasks that require a pan to hang onto heat very, very well.
+Cast iron is durable, inexpensive, and the top choice for searing and deep frying--tasks that require a pan to hang onto heat.

 see lodge cast iron skillets on amazon

 Cast iron does have some drawbacks, though.
 It's heavy, it heats slowly and unevenly, and bare cast iron reacts with acidic foods, imparting a metallic taste.
-(This is less of an issue with well-seasoned cast iron, but liquids and acidic foods will eat away at seasoning after awhile--so you have to re-season cast iron occasionally.)
+(This is less of an issue with well-seasoned cast iron, but liquids and acidic foods eat away at seasoning after awhile--so you have to re-season occasionally if you use it for liquids.)

-If you don't mind the weight and that it takes longer for cast iron to heat evenly throughout (it can take several minutes), cast iron is a good, inexpensive option for a skillet pan; it's also a decent option for a sauté pan, as the sides are steep usually a little deeper than those on other types of skillets.
+If you don't mind the weight and that it takes longer for cast iron to heat evenly throughout (it can take several minutes), cast iron is a good, inexpensive option.
+It's also a decent option for a sauté pan, as the sides are steep and usually a deeper than those on other skillets.

 back to top